 Duration: 10 minutes

-Last but not least, this icebreaker is one of our favourites for small groups because it involves your team getting up, getting involved and getting active.
+Last but not least, this icebreaker is one of our favourites for small groups of adults because it involves your team getting up, getting involved and getting active.

 Due to the personal contact involved in this icebreaker, we suggest only using it on small teams who are fairly well acquainted.